edamla/mediterraneanagency/_books/2021-09-01-how-did-he-become-the-conqueror.md

 # For adding excerpt add <!--more--> and break the line
 ---
 “In your hand, in your tongue, in your heart, you’re the leader...
-You’re the age when Fatih con- quered Istanbul!” - Arif Nihat Asya
-Just as the durability of a building lies in its foun- dation, the secret to Fatih’s conquest lies in the education he received during his childhood.
+You’re the age when Fatih conquered Istanbul!” - Arif Nihat Asya Just as the durability of a building lies in its foundation, the secret to Fatih’s conquest lies in the education he received during his childhood.
 The book “How Did Fatih Become Fatih?” was written to share with the readers the secret of a great ruler like Fatih, a world-renowned statesman.
 What are the secrets behind Fatih’s upbringing?
 How did
 Prince Mehmed transform into Fatih?
-Who con- tributed to Fatih’s upbringing?
+Who contributed to Fatih’s upbringing?
 What processes did he go through until becoming Fatih?
 What sources nourished him on the path to conquest?
 What were the secrets of his success in conquest?
 What were Fatih’s leadership codes?
-Can we raise today’s Fa- tih’s?
+Can we raise today’s Fatih’s?
 You will find the answers to these questions in our book “How Did Fatih Become Fatih?”.
 <!--more-->